samkenxstream/SAMkenxokta-react-firebase-serverless/README.md

 **In VS Code**

-From your `okta-firebase` directory
+From your `okta-react-firebase-serverless-example` directory

 > Run the command `firebase init`
+> Select the following two options:
-> Select `Functions: Configure a Cloud Functions directory and its files` and `Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys`
+>  * Select `Functions: Configure a Cloud Functions directory and its files` and `Hosting: Configure files for Firebase Hosting and (optionally) set up GitHub Action deploys`
-> Select `Use an existing project` and select the project you created above
+>  * Select `Use an existing project` and select the project you created above

 Functions will start to init